olivierfriard/boris_docs/index.rst

-Observations can be filtered with **Independent variables** values:
+Observations can be filtered with **Independent variables** values.
+The following example displays only the observations that do not contain "Sunny" in the **Weather** independent variable :

 .. image:: observations_list2_filtered1.png
    :alt: Observations list